ngUpgraders/ng-forward/README.md

 export default Module('trim-filter', []).add(TrimFilter);
 ```

-The support function is an optional test against the input.
-If the support function returns false the generated filter will throw an error instead of applying the transform.
+The `supports` function is an optional test against the input.
+If the `supports` function returns false the generated filter will throw an error instead of applying the transform.

 ### Service
 The `@Service` decorator turns your class into a service: